-Course Advisory: SCC minimum English and Math standards.
-General Education: Option A: Area B2; Option B: Area 4I; Option C: Area E
+General Education: Opt.
+A: Area B2; Opt.
+B: Area 4; Opt.
+C: Area D, E Transferable to UC/CSU

 Study of human behavior in the process of adjusting to life's changes.
 The emphasis is on normal and abnormal adaptations to the various challenges which life presents.
 Issues related to the major schools of thought and their views towards a healthy personality effective and ineffective behavior, behavioral disorders, psychotherapy, relationships, careers and personal growth will be examined.